Lamictal XR Side Effects, Dosage & Cost

 What is a seizure?

-When it comes to Lamictal dosing, there are specific guidelines.
+When it comes to Lamictal dosing there are specific guidelines.
 It should be started at a low dose and increased slowly.
 The beginning dose will depend on various factors, such as other medications being taken, age, weight and any other medical conditions.
 The dosage varies from 25 mg to 200 mg.
 For 90 pills of 25 mg the cost may be about $55.00, depending on state and country.
 For 90 pills of 200 mg. one might pay as much as $385.
-The generic Lamotrigine for 25 mg, 100 pills can be almost half of the non-generic.
-For the 200 mg in generic, 112 pills, the cost may be about $87.00.
+The generic Lamotrigine, 25 mg, 100 pills can be almost half the cost of the non-generic.
+For the 200 mg, generic, 112 pills, the cost may be about $87.00.
 These costs don’t include doctor’s fees and other expenses.